mattmccarley/curriculum-ai-advocate/class_1/prework/prework_2.md

-# Creating an AI Application in Pyton
+# Prework 2: Creating our first AI Application in Python

-We will setup a Python project and run our first Open AI call.
-This will ensure that everything you've set up so far is working.
+We will create a simple AI application to ensure your set up is correct.

 1. Create a new folder called `mindbit_starter_app` and open it in Cursor.
-2. We'll first setup a virtual environment so any packages we install are only used in this project.
-Open the terminal by either selecting the terminal icon in the top right of the Cursor window or hitting cmd/cntl+J.
+2. We'll first setup a virtual environment so any packages we install are scoped to this project.
+Inside Cursor, open the terminal panel either selecting the terminal icon in the top right of the Cursor window or hitting cmd/cntl+J.
-    In the terminal, we'll create a virtual environment folder by typing
+    In the terminal, create a virtual environment folder:
     ```bash
     uv venv venv
     ```